 • Ensuring students brought home any books required to study at home.

-• Tying up loose ends such as finalizing reports and test results.
+• Tying up loose ends such as finalising reports and test results.
 In most schools, teachers were right about to predict grades for students applying for tertiary education.
 Depending on when the predictions were created (right before or after suspension of exams) the whole process created anxiety for both students and teachers.

-• Staff preparation and training for remote learning with arrangements for safeguarding the learning process, dividing the work between various departments and the right channels for teachers to remain in contact for mutual support.
+• Staff preparation and professional development training for remote learning with arrangements for safeguarding the learning process, dividing the work between various departments and the right channels for teachers to remain in contact for mutual support.
 There have been simple and brief updates on various learning technologies.
 Before the pandemic, institutions had plans in place to take advantage of technology in their teaching methods.
 However, with the outbreak of the pandemic, it meant that things that should have been implemented after years had to be done in a few weeks.

 Students And Their Needs